Best Free Antique Identifier Apps: 2026 Expert Comparison Guide

 Close-up photo of a cast iron mechanical bank bottom plate, showing where a “reproduction” stamp might be hidden or ground off

-If the app identifies an item as a “reproduction” or “style of,” walk away unless the price reflects its decorative status.
+If the app identifies an item as a “reproduction” or “style of, ” walk away unless the price reflects its decorative status.
 This is crucial for avoiding costly mistakes at antique dealer shops or unregulated flea markets.

-What valuation metrics should I look for?
+What valuation metrics should I look for in an antique identifier app?

 When you scan an item, you need to know what the price actually means.
 Most casual sellers confuse replacement value (what it costs to buy it new or from a high-end shop) with fair market value (what you can realistically sell it for today).